DaStanzel/FH-Hagenberg.CWP4/Lesson_002/cake.md

 ###Develop the functionality of all Routes.
 They will serve as Views in our MVC setting.

-Open /js/kwm-router.js and create a Router-Class (KWM_Router).
+Open /js/kwm-route.js and create a Route-Class (KWM_Router).
    1. In its constructor, you expect to receive slug and init.
 Make them members of the route.
       1. Slug is a string, defining the path in the application that is bound to this route.
 Example: "/shop" or just "/" for home.
       2. Init is a function.
 Init will be executed, when the router activates this route.